buaabarty/CREF/README.md

-    "tutorGuidance": "...",  // the tutor guidance in Markdown format "solutionDescription": "...", // the solution description in Markdown format "groudTruthCode": "...",  // the ground truth corrected code "userOut": "4\n",  // the output of the incorrect code for the first failing test case }
+    "tutorGuidance": "...",  // the tutor guidance in Markdown format "solutionDescription": "...", // the solution description in Markdown format "groudTruthCode": "...",  // the ground truth corrected code "statusId": 12340173, // the status id of the incorrect code "userOut": "4\n",  // the output of the incorrect code for the first failing test case }
 ```